dtonhofer/minizinc_experiments/compiling_minizinc/README.md

 Yes, master!

-If you want to switch branch to `develop` to get latest fixes (but you probably want to skip this to stay on `master`):
+If you want to switch branch to "develop"` to get latest fixes (but you probably want to skip this to stay on `master`):

 ```
 $ git checkout develop